mgonzalezbaile/laravel-ddd/README.md

 #### Design Decisions

 The reason why both Entities and Events are returned by the Use Case is to avoid the developer to think about infrastructure details such as when to persist/save the entity in the database or when to dispatch the events.
 This way, you standardize these kind of actions in all your application and prevent common issues such as:
 - **How to deal with a database transaction**.
-Because writing operations against the database block that row until the transaction is committed, this can lead to serious performance issues really hard to spot when save calls are done all around your code.
+Because writing operations against the database block that row until the transaction is committed, this can lead to serious performance issues really hard to spot when _save_ calls are done all around your code.
 Also, managing other issues such as _Optimistic Concurrency_ becomes transparent for the developer.
 - **How to deal with pub/sub pattern**.
 Dispatching events and listening to them is a powerful pattern to decouple different parts of your application, favoring SRP and OCP principles from SOLID.
 But, chaining code with this approach can become a hell when you start dispatching events (aka jobs) all over your code.
-Before you can notice, your endpoints will start becoming slower in a code base where debugging is harder as long as you chain more logic.
+Before you can notice, your endpoints will start becoming slower in a code base where debugging is harder as long as you chain more and morelogic.

-In addition, testing becomes easier when you see a Use Case as something that receives an input (the Command) and returns an output (the Events and Entities).

 ```php
 final class CreateResourceUseCase implements UseCase